-- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States or its territories. - Our plan usually cannot cover off-label use.
-Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Coverage for off-label use is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States or its territories.

+Our plan cannot cover off-label use of a drug when the use is not supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.
+Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration.

 In addition, by law, the following categories of drugs listed below are not covered by Medicare.
 However, some of these drugs may be covered for you under your Louisiana Medicaid drug coverage.
 Please contact the Louisiana Medicaid program to determine what drug coverage may be available to you.
 (You can find phone numbers and contact information for Louisiana Medicaid in Chapter 2, Section 6.)
-The "Drug List" includes information on prescription drugs covered by Blue adVantage Dual Plus (HMO-POS D-SNP), which may not be the same prescription drugs covered by Louisiana Medicaid.
+The Drug List includes information on prescription drugs covered by Blue adVantage Dual Plus (HMO-POS D-SNP), which may not be the same prescription drugs covered by Louisiana Medicaid.
 If you would like more information about drugs covered by Louisiana Medicaid, contact Louisiana Medicaid using the information in Chapter 2 or visit www.medicaid.la.gov.
 (Click Pharmacy for the Louisiana Medicaid Single Preferred Drug List.)